CHOOSE A PORTFOLIO

 Recent Work

-My newest work now often originates from cutout White paper shapes, arranged over a Black background, then re-photographed and transferred to the computer.
-The color is obtained by trial and error from a vast collection of other captured images, then re-worked as I see fit.
-This category also includes some hand-painted silver prints which were originated from digital media.
-Influences by De Chirico and others.
+New work now often originates from White paper shapes, cutout and arranged over a Black background, then re-photographed and loaded into the computer.
+All color is transferred from a vast collection of other captured images, then re-worked as I see fit, and often manually painted over in sections.

 Silvery Moon

 Here, I've attempted to construct some imaginary scenes containing formal elements but with a bit more levity.
-These are a play on the black silhouette portraits from the 17'th century.
+These started as a play on the black silhouette portraits from the 17'th century.

 Studio Work